 I think that a similar analogy holds true for most people who try to be their own divorce lawyer.
 While they have a legal right to do so, they should not be at all surprised to find out that their case has "blown up" as a result of trying to be their own divorce lawyer.

-I agree with Stevens, who puts it this way:
+And so, getting back to my reference to Ben Stevens, Esq., at the beginning of this article, I agree with Stevens, who puts it this way:

 "If you attempt a do-it-yourself divorce and problems arise later, there is a good chance that even the best family law attorney cannot fixed or correct them.
 Don’t fall into the trap, because the few dollars you try to save can end up costing you much more in the long run.